alavrovinfb/integrity-sum/README.md

 ```
 make all
 ```
-Remove an installed Helm deployment and stop minikube:
+Remove an installed Helm deployments and stop minikube:
 ```
 make stop
 ```